fkirc/attranslate/README.md

   --serviceConfig <serviceKey>        supply configuration for a translation
-                                      service (either a path to a key-file or an API-key) --cacheDir <cacheDir>               The directory where a translation-cache is expected to be found (default: ".")
-  --matcher <matcher>                 One of "none", "icu", "i18next",
-                                      "sprintf" (default: "none")
-  --overwriteOutdated <true | false>  If true, overwrite outdated translations
-                                      in subsequent runs.
+                                      service (either a path to a key-file or an API-key) --matcher <matcher>                 One of "none", "icu", "i18next", "sprintf" (default: "none") --overwriteOutdated <true | false>  If true, overwrite outdated translations in subsequent runs.
 Leave this at false unless you know what you are doing.
                                       (default: "false")
-  --keySearch <regExp>                A regular expression to replace
-                                      translation-keys (can be used for
-                                      file-format conversions) (default: "x") --keyReplace <string>               The replacement for occurrences of keySearch (default: "x") -v, --version                       output the version number -h, --help                          display help for command
+  -v, --version                       output the version number -h, --help                          display help for command
 ```

-# Integration Guide

-Firstly, ensure that [nodejs](https://nodejs.org/) is installed on your machine.
-Once you have `nodejs`, you can install `attranslate` via:

-`npm install --global attranslate`

-Alternatively, if you are a JavaScript-developer, then you should install `attranslate` via:

-`npm install --save-dev attranslate`

-Next, you should write a project-specific script that invokes `attranslate` for your specific files.
-See [sample scripts](/sample-scripts) for guidance on how to translate your project-specific files.

 ## Matchers